-The American Diabetes Association estimates that 7.2 million people with diabetes are living undiagnosed.
-Currently, the risk of American adults developing type 2 diabetes is 1 in 3.
+The Centers for Disease Control and Prevention (CDC) estimates that more than 34 million Americans are living with diabetes, most of which have Type 2.
 There are many things that can raise your risk of type 2 diabetes.
 Although you cannot control some risks such as your age, race or family history; other risks such as weight and your level of exercise can be changed.

 Take this quiz from the American Diabetes Association to see if you are at-risk for type 2 diabetes and to learn more about preventing and/or managing diabetes.
 Then, have your doctor check your blood glucose levels to ensure they are where they should be.
 Let your doctor know of any increased risk factors you are aware of such as a family history of diabetes.